Rover …a redesign

 Background

-Sarah, a busy pet owner, was juggling work and weekend trips.
-She needed a reliable sitter but found Rover's booking process so frustrating she gave up twice.
-This project is how we fixed that.
+Hey I'm Otis!
+My human is busy, balancing work and weekend trips.
+She needed a reliable sitter, but Rover’s booking process was so frustrating, we gave up twice.
+This project is how we fixed it… for her, and for dogs like me.

 PS - This is a case study, I am no way affiliated with Rover.